salgotrav/sandbox/draft/CMakeTutorial.md

 Below is a sample CMakeLists.txt
 * * *

+### Cmake Command Arguments
-Running Cmake with -p runs the script but don't generate a pipeline.
+* cmake <CMakeListsDir> -p runs the script but don't generate a pipeline.
+* cmake <CMakeListsDir> -j n, runs the build process on n threads in parallel, if possible.

-CMake is more like a scripting language and is very flexible.
+**CMake is more like a scripting language** and is very flexible.
 Let's go over the basic building blocks of CMake Scripting.

 ### message
 ```message("Building Core library.")```